Equivariant symmetry-aware head pose estimation for fetal MRI: Related Work

-\paragraph{Pose regression} Early pose regression approaches relied on rotation parametrizations that suffer from discontinuities over SO(3), such as axis-angle vectors~\cite{salehi2019, grassia1998}.
-It has been shown that high-dimensional, continuous parametrizations offer smoother loss landscapes and robustness to noise~\cite{geist2024,zhou2019}.
+Early pose regression approaches parametrized rotations using axis-angle vectors and quaternions, which suffer from discontinuities and double-cover, respectively~\cite{salehi2019, grassia1998}.
+It has been shown that high-dimensional parametrizations that are continuous functions over SO(3) offer smoother loss landscapes and robustness to noise~\cite{geist2024,zhou2019}.
 Existing methods that adopt this strategy regress two basis directions~\cite{faghihpirayesh2023,zhou2019} or a deformation field~\cite{gopinath2024} of the canonical object frame relative to the input volume.
 E(3)-Pose similarly regresses a continuous, overcomplete parametrization by using three basis directions.